-Georgetown is home to plenty of historical building dating from the colonial and pre-colonial era.
-An influx of rich Chinese immigrants in the last century has brought about an interesting mix of Malay-Chinese culture called Nyonya (Peranakan) which a part of culinary as well as the architectural heritage of Penang.
+Georgetown is home to plenty of historical buildings dating from the colonial and pre-colonial eras.
+An influx of rich Chinese immigrants in the last century has brought about an interesting mix of Malay-Chinese culture called Nyonya (Peranakan) which is a part of the culinary as well as the architectural heritage of Penang.
 Nyonya food is very popular in Penang and there are a number of authentic Nyonya restaurants in the old part of Georgetown Penang.

-Georgetown is located approximately 280 km north from Kuala Lumpur.
+Georgetown is located approximately 280 km north of Kuala Lumpur.
 A network of freeways connects all major cities in Malaysia.
 Driving or catching a bus is an equally enjoyable travel experience in mainland Malaysia.
-I have driven several times from Kuala Lumpur to Penang and stopped at interesting at Ipoh, Taiping and Cameroon Highlands.
-These cities have an interesting history and offer a wide range of culinary experiences for foodies.
+Direct driving time between Kuala Lumpur and Penang is a little over 4 hours.
+There are plenty of well-maintained stopovers along the way with food courts and restaurants.

 Like most major cities Georgetown is easily accessible by all modes of transport.
 You can travel to Georgetown Penang in one of the following ways: